sushi2k/OMTG-Test/OMTG-DATAST.md

  1. Use the mobile app extensively so that all functionality is at least triggered once.

- 2. Download the mobile app data directory from  /data/data/com.example.appname or perform analysis on device directly.
+ 2. Download the mobile app data directory from  /data/data/com.example.appname and the global storage directory /sdcard/ .

  3. Look for sensitive data such as credentials, passwords, usernames, encryption keys or any other information that could be classified as sensitive in all downloaded files.